 Cyclosporine (By mouth)

-Prevents organ rejection after a transplant.
+Helps prevent organ rejection after transplant surgery.
 Also treats rheumatoid arthritis and psoriasis.

 How to Use This Medicine: